 - Monthly, on a particular date, at a particular time.

-“Events” occur in Qualtrics (or other places) and cause an action to start.
-To create an event-based action, click Create an action, and select Event-Based.
+“Events” occur in Qualtrics (or other places) and cause a workflow to start.
+To create an event-based workflow, click Create a workflow, and select Event-Based.

-Many events can be used to start an action workflow.
-The selected event will determine what kinds of conditions can be applied to the action.
+Many events can be used to start a workflow.
+The selected event will determine what kinds of conditions can be applied to the workflow.
 You can use the search bar at the top of the window to easily search available events.
+The events available to you will depend on your license and project.
 See below for a brief explanation of each event type.

-When creating an event-based action, you can add conditions to determine more specifically when the action should fire.
+When creating an event-based workflow, you can add conditions to determine more specifically when the workflow should fire.
 For example, you may not want to send an email to managers about every survey response submitted, but you may want to let them know when the customer indicated low satisfaction.
 Conditions are built by creating logic statements that use information from the chosen event.

 - All or Any: